Building Your First Bug Out Bag: A Detailed List

 This is what HAM radios are good for: user-generated and supported radio channels where people report things during natural disasters or global pandemics.
 There are over three million amateur radio operators out there in the community.

-Solar panels can help charge your items while you walk (if you affix them to your backpack), and prove to be far more useful in SHTF situations where you won’t be hunkering down.
+Solar panels on a solar charger can help charge your items while you walk (if you affix them to your backpack), and prove to be far more useful in SHTF situations where you won’t be hunkering down.

 Remember self-defense doesn’t have to be extensive or over-the-top; large carbine rifles will make you look like a threat and may send other non-hostile people into a defensive state.